 - Brush milk over tops; sprinkle with Italian seasoning and Parmesan cheese.
-Bake 20-25 minutes or until golden brown.
+Bake until golden brown, 20-25 minutes.

 Nutrition Facts1 calzone: 430 calories, 12g fat (3g saturated fat), 26mg cholesterol, 1037mg sodium, 63g carbohydrate (6g sugars, 4g fiber), 21g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 These were simple to make and delicious!
 I have made them several times now.
 Our family likes them with more cheese, so we add more.
 I also use a meatless sauce, and add whatever pizza toppings/fillings we want -- like sausage, pepperoni, green peppers, tomatoes, meatballs -- whatever!
 They turn out so good!